Bushfires

 It’s essential to know what the fire restrictions are for your region.
 These restrictions are updated by the NSW Rural Fire Service according to the current weather and environment.

-For information about current fire emergencies in NSW, call the Rural Fire Services hotline on 1800 679 737 or download the NSW Rural Fire Service Fires Near Me app from iTunes or Android.
+For information about current fire emergencies in NSW, call the Rural Fire Services hotline on 1800 679 737 or download the Fires Near Me app for iTunes or Android.

 Emergency contacts

-For information about current fire emergencies call the NSW Rural Fire Service hotline on 1800 679 737 or download the NSW Rural Fire Service Fires Near Me app for Android or iTunes and turn on alerts as well as set up notification zones.
+For information about current fire emergencies call the NSW Rural Fire Service hotline on 1800 679 737 or download the NSW Rural Fire Service Fires Near Me app and turn on alerts as well as set up notification zones.
 You can also view Fires Near Me from your computer.

 Looking after yourself and others